ndd21/PHYS281/docs/demo-flow-control.md

 ## `if` statements

-You may want to execute a part of your code only if a certain condition is fullfilled.
+You may want to execute a part of your code only if a certain condition is fulfilled.
 You can place that code inside an `if` clause:

 ```python